salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 A resource MAY support POST.
 Routes supporting POST MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
-Routes MAY support POST as a collection of resources having the same JSON schema as the data section of a GET.
 The resource contained in the request MUST be created, OR the server MUST respond with an error.

 The server MUST respond with a 201 status and the created resource.
 The server MUST include the created identifier for the resource.
-The server MUST respond with a Location: header pointing to the newly created resource, or where a collection of resources may be found.
+The server MUST respond with a Location: header pointing to the newly created resource.

 ```
 # Creating a Single Resource

 POST /v4/content/articles
 {
-	"data" : [{
 	"name" : "A new Article"
-	}]
 }
 201 Created
 Location: /v4/content/articles/1